 Founded in 1957 as a Northern Virginia branch of the University of Virginia, George Mason University is the largest four-year public university in the state.
 It’s also well known for its research in the fields of law and economics and regular economics.
 In fact, two instructors here have won the Nobel Memorial Prize in Economics.
 That alone should be plenty of reason to consider this university when you’re on the hunt for one of the best master’s degrees in economics!

-There is an accelerated master’s program available for highly qualified majors as well.
-You’ll be able to complete both a bachelor’s and a master’s at the same time and become prepared for eventual Ph.D. or professional study.
+There is an accelerated master’s in economics program available for highly qualified majors as well.
+You’ll be able to complete both a bachelor’s and a master’s degree at the same time and become prepared for an eventual doctoral degree or professional study.

 To apply to any of these economics programs, you’ll need to have a minimum GPA of 3.0.
 30 total credit hours are required for graduation.